 Academic and Formal Writing

 It is generally accepted that the exclamation mark should not be used within academic or formal writing.
 Grammarians and linguists argue that the exclamation mark has no place in this type of writing because they believe that an adept writer should be capable of emphasizing a point without the need for an exclamation mark.
 They view the usage of exclamation points as immature and colloquial.
-For this reason it is best to avoid the use of exclamation marks in business writing, resumes, job applications and academic writing, unless you are directly quoting a sentence or extract that does use an exclamation mark.
+For this reason, it is best to avoid the use of exclamation marks when editing cover letters, business writing, resumes, job applications and academic writing, unless you are directly quoting a sentence or extract that does use an exclamation mark.

 Writers are more open to take liberties with punctuation rules when composing creative documents because this type of communication is much more artistic and imaginative.
 However, even though the use of exclamation marks is more acceptable in this genre, it is crucial that they are not overused, as this can make the writer appear lazy and incapable of effectively using language to convey emotion and passion.
 If you do want to use exclamation marks, use them sparingly and never use more than one after a sentence or word.